Humanized antibody: Display methods

-These employ the selective principles of specific antibody production but exploit micro-organisms (as in phage display) or even cell free extracts (as in ribosome display).
+These employ the selective principles of specific antibody production but exploit micro-organisms (as in phage display) or even cell-free extracts (as in ribosome display).
 These systems rely on the creation of antibody gene "libraries" which can be wholly derived from human RNA isolated from peripheral blood.
 The immediate products of these systems are antibody fragments, normally Fab or scFv.

 This means that, although antibody fragments created using display methods are of fully human sequence, they are not full antibodies.
 Therefore, processes in essence identical to humanization are used to incorporate and express the derived affinities within a full antibody.

 Adalimumab (Humira) is an example of an antibody approved for human therapy that was created through phage display.

 Antibodies from human patients or vaccine recipients

 It is possible to exploit human immune reaction in the discovery of monoclonal antibodies.
-Simply put, human immune response works in the same way as that in a mouse or other non-human mammal.
-Therefore, persons experiencing a challenge to their immune system, such as an infectious disease, cancer or a vaccination are a potential source of monoclonal antibodies directed at that challenge.
+Simply put, the human immune response works in the same way as that in a mouse or other non-human mammal.
+Therefore, persons experiencing a challenge to their immune system, such as an infectious disease, cancer, or a vaccination are a potential source of monoclonal antibodies directed at that challenge.
 This approach seems especially apt for the development of anti-viral therapies that exploit the principles of passive immunity.
 Variants of this approach have been demonstrated in principle and some are finding their way into commercial development.